WallarooLabs/wally/book/go/api/writing-your-own-stateful-application.md

 # Writing Your Own Wallaroo Go Stateful Application

 In this section, we will go over how to write a stateful application with the Wallaroo Go API.
-If you haven't reviewed the simple stateless application example yet, you may find it [here](writing-your-own-application.md).
+If you haven't reviewed the simple stateless application example yet, you can find it [here](writing-your-own-application.md).

 ## A Stateful Application - Alphabet